 A student riding an electric longboard.
-Courtesy: Professor Meier Staude/HM Hochschule München University of Applied Sciences
+Courtesy: Professor Robert Meier-Staude/HM Hochschule München University of Applied Sciences

 Teaching Sustainable Product Design

-Professor Meier Staude is one of the passionate educators teaching at the HM Hochschule München University of Applied Sciences.
+Professor Robert Meier-Staude is one of the passionate educators teaching at the HM Hochschule München University of Applied Sciences.
 As a professor of resource-efficient development and design at the HM, sustainable technology and product-driven design have always been important to him.

 His master course in virtual prototyping with 15 students was a great testing ground for this.
 The premise of this course is for students to understand the principles of modern computer-aided engineering and apply them to a real project.